chikakoto/tdcs_thesis/README.md

 tDCS Thesis
 ==============================

-The thesis on tDCS oto see   whether or not it works on human brain
+The thesis analyzes magnetic fields from MRI images that conduct tDCS on models and the human brain.

 Project Organization
 ------------